 It’s a Tuesday morning and you’re at a funeral, doing a quiet, awful piece of arithmetic — how many of these are left, how many summers, whether you’ll be there in 20 or 30 years for the things that haven’t happened yet.
 Then a smaller fear lands underneath it: not just will I be alive, but will I still be me — strong, clear, steady on my feet — or a slower, dimmer version watching from a chair.
 You’ve been told that decline is just the deal.
 You’ve half-accepted it.
 And accepting it has started to shape what you bother to start.

-The short version: The “longevity stack” is a research-driven combination of interventions aimed at extending healthspan, not just lifespan: mTOR inhibition (rapamycin), sirtuin support via NAD+ precursors (NMN, NR), senolytics that clear worn-out “senescent” cells (dasatinib plus quercetin), and hormetic stress (fasting, sauna, cold), all tracked with epigenetic-age clocks like GrimAge 2.0.
-The evidence is genuinely strong in animals and still accumulating in humans — promising, not proven.
+The short version: The “longevity stack” is a research-driven combination of interventions aimed at extending healthspan, not just lifespan: mTOR inhibition (rapamycin), sirtuin support via NAD+ precursors (NMN, NR), senolytics that clear worn-out “senescent” cells (dasatinib plus quercetin), and hormetic stress (fasting, sauna, cold), all tracked with epigenetic-age clocks like GrimAge.
+The evidence is genuinely strong in animals and still early in humans — promising, not proven.
+Be clear about where the ceiling actually sits: no supplement, and no drug, has ever been shown in a randomised human trial to extend human lifespan.
+The human studies that exist measure surrogate markers over weeks and months, not survival over decades.
 Crucially, the pharmaceutical parts are prescription decisions that belong to a qualified physician, not a self-dosing checklist.
 This article explains the logic; it is not medical advice, and nothing here should be self-administered.

 Why you’ve been sold on accepting decline